7 cheap or free things to do in Norfolk this weekend

 Where: Car park outside St Mary's Works (off Duke Street), Norwich, NR3 1QA

-Cost: Pre-book a slot at junkyardmarket.co.uk, refundable deposit £10 for tables of two or four or £20 for six
+Cost: Pre-book a slot at junkyardmarket.co.uk, refundable deposits of £10 to £30 depending on number of people

-Popular street food event Junkyard Market is back by popular demand, after sell-out events last summer and at Christmas.
+Popular street food event Junkyard Market returned in April, after sell-out events last summer and at Christmas, and it recently got permission to remain in place for a year.

 At the event, there is a mix of local food vendors and those from further afield and all ordering is done on app.